 FOLK CAMP CANADA is a registered not-for-profit organization dedicated to providing accessible community programming in the folk arts, with particular attention to the cultural traditions of Eastern Europe.
 We run ongoing educational programs through our Folk School, as well as coordinate several folk music and dance events throughout the year.
-We connect folk artists and artisans with schools, community organizations, and festivals, in addition to hosting our own Winter Folk Fair and Summer Folk Camp, our biggest event of the year, a weeklong program of workshops and activities.
+We connect folk artists and artisans with schools, community organizations, and festivals, in addition to hosting our annual Summer Folk Camp, our biggest event of the year, a week-long program of workshops and activities.
+We welcome people of all identities and backgrounds; you don’t need to have Eastern European heritage to join!

 to bring people closer to the earth and one another through folk art tradition.